orenamema/NoteTaker/README.md

 It includes the following HTML routes:

-* GET /notes - Returns the notes.html file.
+* GET /notes - Must return the notes.html file.
-* GET * - Returns the index.html file
+* GET * - Must return the index.html file

 The application has a JSON file using the fs module.